An Improved Transfer Model: Randomized Transferable Machine: Problem Setting and Motivation

 \subsection{Motivation}

-While affirming the progress of using ${\mathcal{M}}_{z}$ for transfer, we notice a basic assumption of ${\mathcal{M}}_{z}$ made by existing feature-based transfer methods.
-That is, the new feature representation with which ${\mathcal{M}}_{z}$ is trained is truly \emph{domain-invariant}.
+While affirming the transfer effectiveness of ${\mathcal{M}}_{z}$, we notice a basic assumption of ${\mathcal{M}}_{z}$, that is, the new feature representation is truly \emph{domain-invariant}.
 Only under this assumption, can $\mathbf{Z}^\mathcal{S}$ and $\mathbf{Z}^\mathcal{T}$ be taken as i.i.d and the generalizability of ${\mathcal{M}}_{z}$ be guaranteed.
-However, as we have discussed in Introduction, the truly \emph{domain-invariant} feature representation has not been achieved yet.
-That is, existing feature-based transfer works fail to achieve the truly \emph{domain-invariant} feature representation.
-They do align two domains in some extents, but only yield some suboptimal \emph{domain-invariant} alternatives or context-specific results.
+However, the continuing development of feature-based transfer studies, being popular for a decade and attracting increasing research interests nowadays, presents a contradiction.
+On the one hand, existing studies usually claim that they succeed in learning the \emph{domain-invariant} feature representation.
+On the other hand, they are quickly defeated by new works on the transfer performance.
+Such a `defeat-to-improve' research pattern promotes feature-based transfer studies, but also poses a fact, that is, existing works may fail to achieve the truly \emph{domain-invariant} feature representation.
+They do align the two domains, but only yield some suboptimal \emph{domain-invariant} alternatives.